How to Plan your Estate in Arizona (FAQ)

 Yes, if you want to do it right, then enlist the help of an estate planning lawyer.

 Perhaps you are tempted to do your own estate plan as a do-it-yourself project.
-You could buy some software that purports to produce “attorney-drafted documents good in all 50 states.”
+You could buy software that purports to produce “attorney-drafted documents good in all 50 states.”
 You might even follow its directions carefully and produce a decent result.
 However, the use of a computer program will be successful only if (1) the program supplies the options you need, and (2) you understand the options well enough to choose the best one (or notice that the best one is missing).
 If you are not familiar with the methodology and mathematics involved with designing an estate plan, there will be no way for you to know whether the software produced a realistic and appropriate result.
-Generally, the saying, “He who has self for an attorney has a fool for a client” applies in the area of estate planning.
+Generally, the saying, “He who has self for an attorney has a fool for a client” applies in estate planning.

-I recognize that many people are not persuaded by the above argument, so here is the longer version if you're still tempted by LegalZoom or other do-it-yourself options: 4 Reasons to Avoid Do-It-Yourself Apps.
+We recognize that many people are not persuaded by the above argument, so here is the longer version if you're still tempted by LegalZoom or other do-it-yourself options: 4 Reasons to Avoid Do-It-Yourself Apps.

 Are you sure?
 My situation is different.

-I often interact with people who oversimplify their situation and ignore the nuances.
+I (Tom) often interact with people who oversimplify their situation and ignore the nuances.
 They make a quip about how simple their estate plan would be.
 But these people ignore the various problems that may occur when they avoid comprehensive planning.
 And they often gloss over the underlying concerns they should have with family dynamics like sibling rivalry, capital gains tax issues, and the need for inheritance protection.

 On the other hand there are people who overstate the uniqueness of their situation.
 They might have divorced multiple times, a complicated family tree with step-grandchildren, a drug-addicted child, the proverbial black sheep, IRS tax problems, oil and gas interest, or unusual medical conditions.
 But these people forget that almost every family in America is a "blended family" and has its own complex issues.
 The unusual situation they describe is one an experienced estate planning lawyer has likely dealt with many times before.